 It is a method of changing behaviour based in Cognitive Behavioural Therapy [CBT] but not exclusively, a skilled practitioner may draw on other modalities to increase the effectiveness of any particular area of focus.
 Whilst there are no guarantees of success the process produces positive change in most cases.

-Below are medical definitions which you may or may not find helpful, please be kind to yourself and know that we are all different!
+There are medical definitions which you may or may not find helpful, please be kind to yourself and know that we are all different!
 These are common reasons for people to seek help but this is not an exhaustive list and one of the most common reasons for seeking help is that a couple's sexual relationship has 'dwindled away' over the lifespan of the relationship.

 Sexual Disorder Definitions